ftavarez01/HA-Data-Platform-on-K8s-Longhorn/README.md

 This document details the prerequisite steps for configuring host nodes to support Longhorn, a distributed block storage system for Kubernetes.

 ---
 ### 🛠️ Prerequisite: Open-iSCSI Client Installation

 This essential step ensures the host systems can communicate with and mount Longhorn volumes, enabling network-based volume replication and high availability.

-### 🛠️ Prerequisite: Open-iSCSI Client Installation

-This essential step ensures the host systems can communicate with and mount Longhorn volumes, enabling network-based volume replication and high availability.